 The compensation program of the Corporation is administered by the Board with the assistance of the Human Resources and Compensation Committee ("Compensation Committee").
+The Corporation's

-The Corporation's Compensation Committee currently consists of four directors, being Mr. Peter Goudie, as chairman, and Mr. Masson, Mr. McInnes and Mr. Sittler, a current director not standing for re-election at the Meeting.
+Compensation Committee currently consists of three directors, being Mr. Peter Goudie, as chairman, Mr. Masson and Mr. McInnes.
 All members of the Compensation Committee are independent directors of the Corporation.
 The Board, with the assistance of the Compensation Committee, reviews and makes decisions in respect of compensation matters relating to senior executives and directors of the Corporation, ensuring consistent application of matters relating to remuneration, competitive remuneration and policies to attract and retain talent and ensuring that executive remuneration is consistent with industry standards.